-MSBF Stallion Service Auction is now Open!
+MSBF Stallion Service Auction going on now!
 Click here to view

 Please remember to register your broodmares for their 2017 foals with the Minnesota Racing Commission by January 31, 2017.
 It is free to do before this date.
 After this date you will be subject to late fees.
 You can download the applications on the MRC website or contact Rochelle Day at 952-496-7954.

 Minnesota Quarter Horse Futurity and Derby, August 21st 2016 in Shakopee, MN

 Vodka at Moonlight owned by Summer Run Inc. wins the Minnesota Quarter Horse Futurity for $49,300

 Eyra Hayes owned by Terry Reed wins the Minnesota Quarter Horse Derby for $50,300

 SHAKOPEE, MN – On Sunday Canterbury Park ran the richest line up of Quarter Horse races in its history, anchored by the $165,600 Mystic Lake Northwoods Futurity.
 The Mystic Lake Northwoods is the richest Quarter Horse race in Minnesota history.

 “We’re very excited to have the biggest Quarter Horse Day in Canterbury history today,” said Rosemary Higgins, President of the Minnesota Quarter Horse Racing Association.